7 Kitchen Island Ideas, Design Trends

 7. Kitchen islands with seating

-Tip from the Pros: Deliberating the size and shape of your new island?
+Tip from the Pros: Deliberate the size and shape of your new island.
 Pay special attention to kitchen island seating.
 There’s nothing worse than having a gorgeously designed kitchen without enough space for your friends and family to gather comfortably!